A-Unix/UNIXBot/README.md

 # UNIXBot
- A bot script to use ChatGPT on a UNIX based system without visiting ChatGPT official website.
+A bot script to use ChatGPT on any UNIX based system without visiting ChatGPT official website.

 # Made by Atul